HuangQiang/P2HNNS/README.md

 }
 ```

-Please contact me (huangq@comp.nus.edu.sg) if you meet any issue.
+It is welcome to contact me (huangq@comp.nus.edu.sg) if you meet any issue.
 Thank you.